dreger/audaciousfox.net/_posts/articles/2016-02-18-firewatch.md

 ## Conclusion: buy

 You're asking yourself if _Firewatch_ is worth $20.
 I say yes.
+I'd say yes at $30.
 What _Firewatch_ lacks in length, it makes up for in visuals and voice acting, both of which are some of the best I've experienced in a video game.

 Nothing that Panic and Campo Santo have done here is unique to _Firewatch_ — you'll find bits of presentation and gameplay from other titles.
 Yet, the way it's all packaged up is what makes playing _Firewatch_ unique.
-Like a great comic book, it won't take you all day to finish the story, but the emotional impact will hang around, long after you've left the beautiful Wyoming wilderness.
+Like a great comic book, it won't take you all day to finish the story, but the emotional impact will hang around, long after you've left the Wyoming wilderness.